Good Credit Practices

 - Late Fee: To avoid late fees, credit card bills must be paid on time.

 - When to pay: You should wait until you receive a credit card statement, or bill, before you send your payment.
-That’s because the portion of the statement you send back with your check helps ensure that your payment is credited to your account and not someone else’s.
+That’s because the portion of the statement you send back with your check helps ensure that your payment is credited to your account and not another account.
 Make sure you always write your account number on the check and allow for sufficient mailing time.

 Some Things Are Best Kept to Yourself

 Unfortunately, fraud is a booming business.
 Once someone knows your credit card number and expiration date, that knowledge is as good as cash.
-Fortunately, you can protect yourself from becoming a victim of credit card fraud.
-Here’s how:
+Fortunately, you can protect yourself from becoming a victim of credit card fraud by doing the following: